Investment Portfolios Should Look Different in Retirement

 Adopt a Passive Investment Philosophy

 The best way to achieve both of these goals is to adopt a passive (or index-based) investment philosophy.
-A passive investment philosophy embodies a long-term, strategic investment strategy that follows the Modern Portfolio Theory tenets.
+A passive investment philosophy embodies a long-term, strategic investment strategy that follows the tenets of Modern Portfolio Theory.
 The belief that diversification offers the best protection against risk and that investment markets are efficient over time.
 A passive philosophy proponent does not believe it makes economic sense to attempt timing or outperforming investment markets.
 Instead, they believe in seeking broad-based exposure to desired asset classes by investing in low-cost index funds.
 After building a portfolio, that portfolio is rebalanced as necessary, employing a disciplined rebalancing strategy.

 Some dismiss passive investing because they mistakenly see it as a "do nothing" approach to investing.
-This belief could not be further from reality.
+This belief could not be further from the truth.
 There is no such thing as being completely passive when it comes to investing.
 Forecasts of expected returns and risk factors must be created, asset classes must be evaluated for inclusion, efficient portfolios must be constructed, and index funds must be evaluated and selected.
 Additionally, a rebalancing strategy must be determined, the portfolio monitored, and trades executed upon when required by the selected rebalancing strategy.

 The "passive" part of passive investing comes into play when it comes to reacting to the market's short-term ups and downs.
-A passive philosophy follower believes investment markets are efficient over the longer-term and that it does not make economic sense to incur the extra costs of active management in an attempt to benefit from short-term market inefficiencies or market timing.
+A passive investor believes investment markets are efficient over the longer-term and that it does not make economic sense to incur the extra costs of active management in an attempt to benefit from short-term market inefficiencies or market timing.
 Markets can behave wildly and unpredictably in the short-term, but investment returns tend to behave much more predictably as the risk-return relationship plays out.
 All investments have a specific risk and return profile that they eventually follow.
 This concept is known as reversion to the mean.
 It is very difficult to time this reversion, given how difficult it is to predict what could happen or how markets react to an event even if it were predicted and the timing was right.

 The S&P Dow Jones Indices publishes a robust, widely-referenced research piece known as The SPIVA Scorecard that compares actively managed funds against their appropriate benchmarks on a semiannual basis.
 SPIVA® research has shown over 15 years of published data surveying more than 10,000 actively managed funds globally that relatively few active managers can outperform passive managers over any given time period, let alone deliver above-average returns consistently over multiple time periods.
 Referencing SPIVA's five-year data for the period ending June 30, 2020, you can see that almost 80% of funds failed to meet their benchmark return.